 Thank you for your interest in senior clinical training at Tulane University School of Medicine.
 Tulane is pleased to offer clinical clerkships to senior-year students of other U.S. medical schools, including member schools of the Association of American Medical Colleges.
-We are NOT able to accommodate students from medical schools located outside of the United States at this time.
-Visiting Students must be seniors in a four-year curriculum when the clerkship is taken and must have completed the equivalent of Tulane's basic clerkships in internal medicine, surgery, pediatrics, and obstetrics and gynecology.
+We are NOT able to accommodate students from medical schools located outside of the United States .
+Visiting Students must be seniors in a four-year curriculum when the clerkship is taken and must have completed the equivalent of Tulane's basic clerkships in internal medicine, surgery, pediatrics, family medicine, psychiatry, neurology, and obstetrics and gynecology.
 You can find basic information about Tulane here.

 Our Visiting Student Program accepts applications through the AAMC VSLO program.
 You must receive authorizations from your home school in order to use this program.
 You can log into VSLO at http://www.aamc.org/vsas to complete and submit an application for your preferred electives and dates.

 Any application materials received outside of VSLO and/or outside of the published catalog year will not be accepted.